3M214, Martha Van Rensselaer Hall

-Matthew Hall is an Associate Professor of Policy Analysis & Management and (by courtesy) Sociology, Director of the Data & Analytics Core for the Cornell Population Center, and faculty board member of the Cornell Institute for Public Affairs (CIPA).
+Matt Hall is Professor of Public Policy and Sociology, Director of the Cornell Population Center (CPC), Director of the Program on Applied Demographics (PAD), and Director of the Cornell Institute for Public Affairs (CIPA).

-Hall is a social demographer whose research focuses on racial/ethnic inequality, immigration, and neighborhood change.
-He has contributed to research assessing the economic and social impacts of unauthorized migration, to work on the emergence of Latino boom towns and other new destination areas where immigration has been recent and rapid, and to research exploring the changing nature of racial stratification and segregation in housing and neighborhoods.
+Hall is a demographer whose research focuses on immigration, racial/ethnic inequality, neighborhood change, and demographic methods.
+He has contributed to research assessing the economic and social impacts of unauthorized migration, the emergence of Latino boom towns and other new destination areas where immigration has been recent and rapid, and the changing nature of racial stratification and segregation in housing and neighborhoods.

-Current research projects are focused on the intensification of interior immigration enforcement, the link between legal status and child development and family formation, and describing patterns of racial discrimination in US housing markets.
+Current research projects are focused on understanding the consequences of intensified interior immigration enforcement, the link between immigration status and child development, describing patterns of racial discrimination in US housing markets, and the development of data science tools for demographic estimation.

 Hall teaches undergraduate and graduate courses in demography, immigration policy, and statistics.